Sa Re Ga Ma Pa Seniors season 2

 Sa Re Ga Ma Pa Seniors 2019 is a 2019 Indian-Tamil language reality singing television show, which aired on Zee Tamil from 18 May 2019 to 10 August 2019 on every Saturday and Sunday at 7:00PM (IST).
 Persons above the age of 18 years were permitted to audition to showcase their talent on the platform.
 It is the second season of Sa Re Ga Ma Pa Seniors.
 The three main judges of this show are playback singer and music composer Vijay Prakash, evergreen playback singers Srinivas and Sujatha.
 It is hosted by anchor Archana.
 The winner of the season was Aslam.

-Synopsis

-There are 24 contestants in this competition.
-Several rounds will be happened to shortlist best contestants for the finale.
-Marks will be given to contestants on the basis of their performance, which is judged by three main judges and 50 members of the grand jury panel.

-Out of 100 marks, 60 percent of weightage would be given to the jury member’s vote and 40 percent to the judges.
-The contestants who gets 100% mark will get the golden performance tag.
-The contestants who secured least mark will enter the danger zone and they will be either saved or eliminated on the basis of their marks.